 Beyond medications, there are many things you can do to take care of your health.

 - Follow your healthcare provider's instructions and adhere to your treatment plan.
 Take medications as directedâ€”it is important you do not skip doses.

 - Let your provider know if you have side effects or feel ill from your medications.

-- Ask your provider if there are vaccinations that are recommend for you (such as a flu shot or hepatitis B vaccine)
+- Ask your provider if there are vaccinations that are recommended for you (such as a flu shot or hepatitis B vaccine).

 - Eat healthy foods, exercise moderately, and get plenty of sleep.
 Find ways to relax and handle your stress.

 Often people with HIV need emotional support and counseling.
 Family, friends, peers, and support groups can help people who are HIV-positive learn how to take care of themselves and lead a full life.